HorstBaerbel/GBA-image-tools/README.md

 This folder contains some tools to convert / compress images and videos to GBA formats for homebrew development:

-* [gencolormaps](src/gencolormaps.cpp) - Generate the files [colormap555.png](colormap555.png) and [colormap565.png](colormap565.png) that can be used to convert images directly to the GBA RGB555 and NDS RGB565 color-space with good quality.
+* [gencolormaps](src/gencolormaps.cpp) - Generate the files [colormap555.png](colormap555.png) and [colormap565.png](colormap565.png) that can be used to convert images directly to the GBA RGB555 and NDS RGB565 color space with good quality.
 * [hex2gba](src/hex2gba.cpp) - Convert a RGB888 color value to RGB555, RGB565 and BGR555, BGR565 high-color format for GBA / NDS .
 * [img2h](src/img2h.cpp) - Convert / compress a (list of) image(s) that can be read with [ImageMagick](https://imagemagick.org/index.php) to a .h / .c file to compile them into your program.
 Can convert images to a tile- or sprite-compatible format ("1D mapping" order) and compress them with RLE or LZ77.
 Suitable to compress small image sequences too.
 Documentation is [here](img2h.md).
 * [vid2h](src/vid2h.cpp) - Convert / compress a video that can be read with [FFmpeg](https://www.ffmpeg.org/) to a .h / .c file to compile them into your program.
 Can convert images to a tile- or sprite-compatible format ("1D mapping" order) and compresses them using intra- and inter-frame techniques and RLE, LZ77 or DXT.
 Documentation is [here](vid2h.md).